 Writing Dark Vessel was no different, and many of you will see why I chose some of the locales for COIL Book 4.
 Below is Part I of from some of my research file related to Dark Vessel.

 Research in Reverse I – Gustavia, St. Barts (Saint Barthelemy)

 This French territory is one of the gems of the Caribbean.
 Gustavia, the island’s main port, is shaped almost like a “G.” With this safe harbor, amazing weather (70-80’s year-round), and the small-town atmosphere, what better place to stage a spy-hunt and standoff between two enemies? 😉

-The port itself has an odd heritage, and buildings are still referred to there by their original titles, reflecting Swedish, British, and French occupation, not to mention the Arawak Indian presence.
+The port itself has an odd heritage.
+The buildings are still referred to there by their original names, reflecting Swedish, British, and French occupation, not to mention the Arawak Indian presence.

-The lighthouse from which one can view the whole island is 30 feet tall, and many of Dark Vessel‘s final pages are staged with this conical tower in sight.
+The lighthouse from which one can view the whole island is 30 feet tall.
+Many of Dark Vessel‘s final pages are staged with this conical tower in sight.